slsa-framework/slsa/docs/spec/v1.1/threats.md

 </details>

-### (G) Compromise package repo
+### (G) Compromise package registry

-An adversary modifies the package on the package repository using an administrative interface or through a compromise of the infrastructure.
+An adversary modifies the package on the package registry using an administrative interface or through a compromise of the infrastructure.

 <details><summary>De-list artifact</summary>

-*Threat:* The package repository stops serving the artifact.
+*Threat:* The package registry stops serving the artifact.

 *Mitigation:* N/A - This threat is out of scope of SLSA v1.0.